linetonthat/app_reviews_analysis/README.md

 My main questions are:
 * What apps are there?
 * What are their main features?
+* How do these apps work?
+Can we categorize them?
 * How are they rated?
 * What are users looking for when using those apps?
 * What expectations are not currently met?
-* How do these apps work?
-Is there a classification for such apps?

 To try to answer these questions, I've collected some data: [features and reviews from selected apps on the app store](https://github.com/linetonthat/appstore_scraping/).
 In this project: